WHAT’S IN YOUR SOUL CONTRACT?

 How do you discover your soul contract?

-This question is important.
-Most people sense that life should be about more than just getting through the day, paying bills, or collecting experiences before fading away.
-There’s a belief that something needs to be done, changed, or fixed.
-Sometimes this feeling is strong and clear.
-Other times, it shows up as restlessness, dissatisfaction, longing, or a sense that life is asking more from them than they’re giving.
+This question is significant.
+Most people feel that life should be about more than just surviving, paying bills, or collecting experiences before they fade away.
+There’s a sense that something needs to be done, changed, or fixed.
+Sometimes this feeling is strong and obvious.
+Other times, it appears as restlessness, dissatisfaction, longing, or a sense that life is demanding more from them than they are giving.

-The soul contract clearly defines and deepens our sense of life’s true purpose.
+The soul contract clearly defines and enhances our understanding of life’s true purpose.

 Your life leaves clues.

-If you want to understand your soul contract, start by honestly looking at how your life has unfolded so far.
+If you want to understand your soul contract, begin by honestly examining how your life has developed so far.

-Where do you invest energy?
-What draws you back?
-Which problems or callings move you most?
+Where do you invest your energy?
+What pulls you back?
+Which problems or callings inspire you most?

 What broke your heart?